 CABIN #16 – For 27 years now, I’ve spent the week of the Neshoba County Fair with my daughter and it is without question my favorite week of the year.

-The decision by Mississippi Attorney General Jim Hood to appoint his predecessor Mike Moore and Ridgeland attorney Billy Quin as outside counsels to handle the state’s litigation against BP over the 2010 Gulf of Mexico oil spill will draw some familiar political fire.
+In April, Mississippi Attorney General Jim Hood appointed his predecessor Mike Moore and Ridgeland attorney Billy Quin as outside counsels to handle the state’s litigation against BP over the 2010 Gulf of Mexico oil spill.

 For more centrist Republicans, the 2012 election cycle was enough to jumpstart a new discussion of compromise from hard right-wing dogma on immigration reform both at the national and state level.

 Country singer Merle Haggard asked the tough question in 1981 about the state of the nation’s future when he wrote a song that confronted the erosion of manufacturing jobs in the U.S. with this simple question: “Is the best of the free life behind us now?
 Are the good times really over for good?”

 After more than 30 years of reading think tank “white paper” analyses of so many indices of economic or social progress where Mississippi lags at or near last place among the states, here’s one category where the Magnolia State leads the pack.
 We’re No. 1!

 I’m a Mississippi State guy.
 Always have been, always will be.
 For more than 30 years now, I’ve made no secret of my allegiance to my alma mater and have never missed an opportunity to tell the story of what a difference Mississippi State University has made in my life and that of my late parents and my sisters.
 I love the place and I love the people.